 Budgie Dying of Old Age

 A budgie dying of old age may show signs of trouble breathing, unhealthy-looking feathers, strange faeces, vomiting, lethargy, and lack of appetite.
-Whether due to old age or illness, it’s vital to prepare ways to comfort the bird in its final hours when caring for a dying budgie.
+Whether due to old age or illness, preparing ways to comfort the bird in its final hours when caring for a dying budgie is vital.

 If your budgie is old and showing symptoms like being fluffed up, breathing heavily, and shaking, there may not be anything precisely wrong other than old age.